 Almost immediately after the mosaics were finished, there were problems with rainwater trickling in through the marble panels of the roof, which were not completely waterproof.
 As a consequence, tesserae from the mosaics started to come off and the artworks had to be repaired on several occasions.
 Various restoration programs were launched, and in the fifteenth century, Alessio Baldovinetti (1425-1499) was given a permanent commission to oversee the renovations.
 Baldovinetti was one of the last artists versed in the art of mosaic setting.
 After him, the skills required were soon no longer available.
 Problems with the rainwater persisted, and eventually large chunks of the mosaics were lost and replaced by pieces of painted plaster.
 It was not until 1898 that these were removed and replaced with genuine mosaics again.
 The experts of the Opificio delle Pietre Dure worked on the mosaics until 1907 and did a splendid job.

 The ceiling consists of eight segments, which are subdivided into several registers.
-The mosaics surrounding the lantern merely show decorative patterns, but the other mosaics are all about stories from the Bible, both the Old and the New Testament.
+The mosaics surrounding the lantern merely show decorative patterns, but the other mosaics are all about stories from the Bible, both from the Old and the New Testament.
 The most impressive mosaics are those related to The Last Judgment.
 These were made between 1260 and 1275.
-At the centre is a gigantic image of Christ the Judge, some nine metres high, attributed to either Coppo di Marcovaldo or Meliore (or their followers).
+At the centre is a gigantic image of Christ the Judge, some nine metres high, attributed to either Coppo di Marcovaldo or Meliore di Jacopo (or their followers).

 Christ is flanked by three registers on each side.
 The top registers show processions of angels, blowing horns and carrying objects pertaining to the Crucifixion: nails, a hammer, the crown of thorns, the spear and the cross.
 The middle registers depict the Virgin Mary, Saint John the Baptist, the Apostles and several more angels.
 Finally, in the lower registers, we see the dead rising from their graves below Christ, the Elect in Paradise on the left and the Damned in Hell on the right, all by followers of Coppo and Meliore.
 In the scene with the Elect, we further see the patriarchs Abraham, Isaac and Jacob with some of the Elect on their laps, and an angel with a text from Matthew 25:34.
 The scenes about Hell are truly horrifying, with a giant Devil and several snakes devouring the bodies of the Damned.
 On the right, we can just see Judas the traitor hanging from a tree.